nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding a student and their appointment : `find`

 Shows personal information, including appointment details if present, of the student that matches the specified matriculation number.

-:information_source: NOTE: The student and appointment list view will be reverted to the original view for commands executing after filter and find command.

 Format: `find MATRICULATION_NUMBER`